-- 3 ENG 112 Introduction to Literature - 3 FA 207 Fine Arts - 3 History (see Core Curriculum, pg.
-5-7)6 Social science (see Core Curriculum, pg. - Social science (see Core Curriculum, pg 5-7) - 6 Philosophy (PHL 150, PHL 220) - 9 Theology (THE 101, THE 205; upper-division theology elective.
+- 3 ENG 112 Introduction to Literature

+- 3 FA 207 Fine Arts

+- 3 History (see Core Curriculum, pg.
+6-7)

+- Social science (see Core Curriculum, pg.
+5-7)

+- 6 Philosophy (PHL 150, PHL 220)

+- 9 Theology (THE 101, THE 205; upper-division theology elective.
 The upper-division theology elective may be a Theological Perspectives (THEP) class that can be used to satisfy the distribution requirements of both theology and a companion subject.)

 A number of options are available for Theological Perspectives courses which fulfill the requirements of both an upper-division theology course and a companion core course.
+Hre

 Students are required to consult with their advisors regarding this issue.